-Mauritius had no indigenous population predating the European colonisers, and so – unlike many other small islands, for which colonisation resulted in the savage destruction of the original population a short time later – its history is pleasantly free of episodes of brutality, at least until the advent of slavery.
-This historical point is key to understanding the country's culture of tolerance and easy acceptance of all people – there's nobody in the ethnic melting pot able to claim precedence over others.
+Mauritius had no Indigenous population predating the European colonisers, and so – unlike many other small islands, for which colonization resulted in the violent destruction of the original population a short time later – its history is pleasantly free of episodes of brutality, at least until the advent of human trafficking.
+This historical point is key to understanding the country's culture of tolerance and easy acceptance of all people.

 The First Colonisers